Frequently Asked Questions about Drug Addiction and Alcohol Addiction Treatment

 At the risk of sounding overly casual, my response to this question is: either 0% or 100% depending on whether or not you’re willing to do whatever it takes to stay clean and sober.
 As we all know, we can manipulate statistics to say anything we want them to.
 So don’t be a statistic.
+Because programs don’t do the work – you do.
+I will provide you with all the tools necessary for your success but I can’t make you use them.
 Make a decision and commit to it.
-You can never fail at recovery as long as you choose to keep working at it.
+You can never fail at recovery as long as you choose to keep working at it and never give up on yourself.
 What’s important is that you honor the difficulty of growing.
 Your success is at least as much about your ongoing, heroic efforts as it is about my clinical excellence.
 So the question really becomes what is your success rate?

 What are your credentials?

 I am a Licensed Professional Counselor and a Licensed Independent Substance Abuse Counselor in the state of Arizona.
 My facility, Inner-Work Counseling, is also licensed by the Arizona Department of Health Services as an Outpatient Clinic.

 I have been working as a counselor in various capacities since 1984 when I earned my Bachelors degree in Social Work.

 My masters degree is in counseling, which means I received more formal post graduate education about the counseling process than other counselors with masters degrees in Social Work (M.S.W.), Education (M. ED.) or the Arts (M.A.) etc.

 I have a history of extensive experience with individual and group psychotherapy on an in-patient basis, as well as both individual and group psychotherapy on an out-patient basis.